sjTheSahilJoseph/.dotfiles/README.md

   - Horizontal Tabs.
   - New Tab Page empty.
   - Default Light Theme.
-  - Alwasy open a link in new seperate tab.
+  - Always open a link in new seperate tab.
+  - f12 = Developer Options bottom.

 ## Cloud Backup

 ### DropBox for everything.
+  - Download Desktop Application.
+  - Add to startup Apps.
   - Personal, Professional, each and everything.
   - Store photos, videos in folder structure.
   - Add to Startup apps.